 James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

-Option Sellers was a hedge fund that had around $150 million in assets under management, which is actually quite small for a hedge fund.
+Option Sellers was a hedge fund that had around $150 million in assets under management, which is quite small for a hedge fund.

 It was run by James Cordier, once referred to as the “options king” or the “king of options.”